Edmonton quarterback Reilly expected to raise bar in CFL free agency - Red Deer Advocate

-Shortly after CFL free agency begins at noon ET on Tuesday, a league source said the Lions will announce they’ve signed Reilly, the most coveted person on the open market.
-Reilly, who was the league’s highest-paid player at over $500,000 last year, will earn in the neighbourhood of $700,000 annually over the course of his multi-year deal with B.C.

-The sourced added the Lions also signed veteran receiver Duron Carter, a former 1,000-yard receiver coming off the worst season of his CFL career in 2018 (18 catches, 230 yards, two TDS) split between the Saskatchewan Roughriders and Toronto Argonauts.
+Mike Reilly is expected to significantly raise the bar in the quarterback-driven open market when CFL free agency begins Tuesday.

-Reilly, who began his CFL career with B.C. in 2010 before being dealt to Edmonton in January 2013, was regarded as the best player available in a deep free-agent pool that’s top-heavy with quality starting quarterbacks.
+The Edmonton Eskimos passer is regarded as the best player available in a deep talent pool that’s top-heavy with quality starting quarterbacks.
 Also poised to become free agents at noon ET are Bo Levi Mitchell — who led the Calgary Stampeders to last year’s Grey Cup title — and Trevor Harris of the East Division-champion Ottawa Redblacks.

+The expectation is Reilly, 34, will be the first of the Big Three to sign.
+For weeks, the overwhelming sentiment has been that Reilly, who was the CFL’s highest-paid player last year at over $500,000, would sign a multi-year deal with the B.C.
+Lions worth about $700,000 annually.

 But the six-foot-three, 230-pound Reilly is a dual threat, having rushed for a combined 1,311 yards on 319 carries (4.2-yard average) and 34 TDs the past three seasons.
 In 2018, Edmonton was first in CFL passing (311.14 yards per game), second in net offence (399 yards), third in offensive points (26.1 per game) and fourth in rushing (103.6 yards per game).